Heysham nuclear power station

 In 2010, the British government announced that Heysham was one of the eight sites it considered suitable for future nuclear power stations.

-On 1 August 2016, Heysham 2's Unit 8 broke the world record for longest continuous operation of a nuclear generator without a shutdown.
+On 1 August 2016, Heysham 2's Unit 8 broke the world record for longest continuous operation of a nuclear power reactor without a shutdown.
 This record-breaking run exceeds the previous record of 894 days set by Pickering Nuclear Generating Station's Unit 7 (Lake Ontario, Canada) in 1994.
-The reactor has generated 13.5 TWh of electricity so far during this continuous operation, taking its lifetime generation to 115.46 TWh.
+The reactor had generated 13.5 TWh of electricity so far during this continuous operation, taking its lifetime generation to 115.46 TWh.

+In December 2024, EDF, the owner and operator of the plant declared a life extension of one year for Heysham 1 until 2027, and two years for Heysham 2 until 2030.
+In September 2025 it further extended the life of Heysham 1 to March 2028.

 Heysham 1

 Construction of Heysham 1, which was undertaken by British Nuclear Design & Construction (BNDC), a consortium backed of English Electric, Babcock & Wilcox and Taylor Woodrow Construction, began in 1970, with the first reactor commencing operations in 1983 and the second reactor following in 1984.
 However, initial production levels were low, and full commercial operation was only declared in 1989.
-It is likely to remain in operation until 2024.
+It is planned to remain in operation until 2028.
 Its generating capacity is 1,150 MWe.
 The reactors were supplied by National Nuclear Corporation and the turbines by GEC.
 There were four 17.5 MW auxiliary gas turbines on the site, these had been first commissioned in January 1977.

 Heysham 1 shares its reactor design with Hartlepool nuclear power station, which introduced the replaceable pod boiler design.
 The CEGB specified a compact design for the Heysham 1 and Hartlepool power station reactor islands in comparison to the design of the two preceding stations at Hinkley Point B and Hunterston B in order to reduce the capital cost, but this caused expensive construction delays because of restricted access.
 The Heysham 2 reactor island occupies a much larger footprint than Heysham 1 for a similar design output of power.

 In 2013, a defect was found by a regular inspection in one of the eight pod boilers of unit 1.
 The reactor resumed operation at a lower output level with the defective pod boiler disabled, until June 2014 when more detailed inspections confirmed a crack in the boiler spine.
 As a precaution, unit 2 and the sister Hartlepool nuclear power station were also shut down for inspection.

 Heysham 1 was scheduled to be shut down for defueling and then decommissioning in March 2024.
 EDF subsequently announced plans to extend the life of Heysham 1 and Hartlepool to March 2026.
+In December 2024, EDF further extended the life of Heysham 1 until March 2027.

+In September 2025, following an inspection of the graphite cores, EDF announced a further one year extension to March 2028.